Why Choose Daniel Island Academy?

 *all ratios are below state requirements

-Daniel Island Academy is open year around (allowance for holidays and teacher workdays) and offers full day, half day and Mother's Morning Out (MMO) programs, Monday - Friday, 6:30 a.m. until 6:00 p.m.
-See our current school year calendar.
+Daniel Island Academy is open year around (allowance for holidays and teacher workdays) and offers full day programs, Monday - Friday, 7:00 a.m. until 5:30 p.m.
+Calendars (per school year) can be accessed on the Important Documents page.

 Daniel Island Academy (DIA) is accredited by the National Association for the Education of Young Children (NAEYC), which sets the highest standards for education, health and safety, including teacher qualifications.
 Our school goes through re-accreditation every two years.
 We are also a proud A+ partner of ABC Quality South Carolina.